Myles Fitzhugh Longfield Ponsonby, 12th Earl of Bessborough1

 Madeleine Lola Margaret Grand is the daughter of Maj.-Gen. Laurence Douglas Grand.1 She married Arthur Mountifort Longfield Ponsonby, 11th Earl of Bessborough, son of Major Hon.
 Cyril Myles Brabazon Ponsonby and Rita Narcissa Longfield, on 17 December 1963.1

-Madeleine Lola Margaret Grand was invested as a Fellow, Royal Society of Arts (F.R.S.A.).2 Her married name became Ponsonby.
-As a result of her marriage, Madeleine Lola Margaret Grand was styled as Countess of Bessborough on 5 December 1993.
-She lived in 2003 at Roche Court, East Winterslow, Wiltshire, England.2
+She was appointed Fellow, Royal Society of Arts (F.R.S.A.)2 Her married name became Ponsonby.
+After her marriage, Madeleine Lola Margaret Grand was styled as Countess of Bessborough on 5 December 1993.
+She lived in 2003 at Roche Court, East Winterslow, Wiltshire, EnglandG.2

 Citations